Skip Global navigation and goto content

 Contact

 With the cooperation of Broward County Animal Care and Control, suspected rabid animals are quarantined and/or tested to determine if the animal may have transmitted rabies to a human or pet through a bite or scratch.
-The Florida Department of Health in Broward County also consults with patients, physicians, and veterinarians regarding the current recommendations for treating a rabies exposure.
+The Florida Department of Health in Broward County (DOH-Broward) also consults with patients, physicians, and veterinarians regarding the current recommendations for treating a rabies exposure.

 Post-Exposure to Rabies:

 Human exposure to rabies most frequently involves the bite of a rabid animal.
-A rabies exposure is defined as any bite, scratch, or other contact in which saliva or nervous tissue of a suspect or known rabid animal enters an open wound, or comes in contact with mucous membranes by entering the eye, mouth, or nose of another animal or person.
+A rabies exposure is defined as any bite, scratch, or other contact in which saliva or nervous tissue of a suspect or known rabid animal enters an open wound or comes in contact with mucous membranes by entering the eye, mouth, or nose of another animal or person.

-If you have been bitten, scratched or exposed to an animal that has or is suspected to have rabies, please go to the nearest Emergency Room for wound care and prophylaxis.
+If you have been bitten, scratched or exposed to an animal that has or is suspected to have rabies, please go to the nearest emergency room for wound care and prophylaxis.

-The healthcare provider, to whom you present with the animal bite or other rabies exposure, has the responsibility to determine whether rabies Post-Exposure Prophylaxis (PEP) is required, to counsel you on the risks and benefits of PEP and to begin PEP as appropriate and available.
+The health care provider, to whom you present with the animal bite or other rabies exposure, has the responsibility to determine whether rabies Post-Exposure Prophylaxis (PEP) is required, to counsel you on the risks and benefits of PEP and to begin PEP as appropriate and available.

 Additional Information:

-Florida Department of Health Rabies Program
+Florida Department of Health-Rabies Program